TOAST-DOCS/SMS/zh/api-guide-v2.2.md

 ```
 (Ad)

-[Reject receiving ads charge-free]080XXXXXXX
+[Unsubscribe for free]080XXXXXXX
 ```

 ## Query Messages by Result Updates
 * The API is queried as of the update time of message delivery result.
 * Please apply this API to import delivery results on device from service.

 ### Query Messages

 #### Request